slzdevsnp/learn/README.md

 Courses included are on python, statistics and machine learning.

-Content to be uploaded gradually
+Content to be uploaded gradually.